 The end of the Cold War led to greater interaction among the states and the people accelerating the globalization process and completely altering the way nations communicate, negotiate, and interact with each other.
 Consequently, globalisation improved and expanded global commerce, brought more Foreign Direct Investment to developing countries, built infrastructure, and advanced literacy, inspired democratic movements via social networks, and created emerging middle classes all over the world.
 These middle classes are by tradition anti-war and pro-peace for expansion of trade, investment, and greater prosperity

 Side by side with economic globalization, there is the multiplication of social networks and activities that increasingly overcome traditional political, economic, cultural, and geographical boundaries.
-Expansion and stretching of social activities and interdependencies are resulting in intensification and acceleration of social exchanges and activities through information technology.
+Expansion and stretching of social activities and interdependencies are resulting in the intensification and acceleration of social exchanges and activities through information technology.
 The world is becoming a global village with chances of warfare diminishing

 5. End of History